Discover what you are naturally good at

 35 Interview Questions for Managers & How To Prepare

 Anyone who has ever been in a management role knows nailing the interview is absolutely crucial to career success.
 It is your first impression, and it could potentially change the outcome of your entire career.
-Interviews do not have to stressful, though.
+Interviews don’t have to be stressful, though.
+By understanding your unique strengths through tools like the HIGH5 strengths assessment, you can approach interviews with confidence, showcasing your natural talents and how they align with the managerial role you’re seeking.
+This self-awareness not only reduces stress but also positions you as a self-aware and growth-oriented candidate.

 In fact, there are some straightforward ways to prepare and decrease stress.
 In this article, we will articulate the most common interview questions for managers and how you can address them.